JoshAnness/Checkpoint/README.md

 #### Scenario

-As a user who wants to know what is going on during the day, I want to be able to see the weather projections and updates.
+As a user who wants to know what is going on during the day, I want to be able to see the weather projections and updates so I know what is going to happen

 #### Dependencies